Metra Electric District: 2017 service expansion

 On May 24, 2017, Metra announced new schedule proposals for the line.
 The new schedule will provide rapid service for the Hyde Park stations every 20 minutes on weekdays until 7 p.m. and every half-hour on Saturdays.
 The proposed schedule also calls for boosting service on the main line from 63rd Street to Kensington, from every two hours to every hour.
 However, the proposed schedule also calls for the elimination of lightly used Blue Island trains, including all Saturday service.

 After reviewing community feedback, Metra decided to keep four Saturday Blue Island trains and one late night trip to South Chicago.
 The new service went into effect September 11, 2017.

+MED 90

+Since 2024, Metra has been evaluating increasing top speeds on the Metra Electric main line from 65 mph to 90 mph.
+Metra points to the line's infrastructure advantages compared to other lines such as electrification, four main tracks on most of the route, grade-separation, and Metra having full ownership of the tracks with no freight train traffic.
+Some additional infrastructure improvements and testing will need to be conducted before raising speeds.

 Ridership

 Between 2014 and 2019, annual ridership declined 23% from 9.4 million to 7.3 million passengers.
 Due to the COVID-19 pandemic, ridership dropped to 2,019,403 passengers in 2020 and to 1,836,723 in 2021.
+The line's 3,687,221 riders in 2025 made it the fifth busiest Metra line.